-If you are still outside the U.S. and have received approval for your petition but have yet to get it stamped on your passport, there are some things to consider associated with getting an H-1B visa transfer before entering the U.S.
+If you are still outside the U.S. and have received a notification that your H-1B petition has been approved, but you have not got it stamped in your passport yet, there are some things to consider associated with getting an H-1B visa transfer before entering the U.S.

 The first is that filing for a transfer is essentially filing a new H-1B petition, before or after stamping.
 This petition, however, does not require re-entry into the H-1B lottery.
 Even though your new employer is filing a new petition, you have already been counted in that year’s visa cap.
 This means that you do not have to compete again with thousands of other applicants to secure your approval.

 The primary concern is if the employer who initially submitted the approved petition were to learn of a petition of transfer being filed on your behalf, he or she would be able to withdraw their approved petition.
-This would re-enter you into the lottery and void the second company’s petition, meaning that you would find yourself competing in the lottery to have your petition approved again.
+This would require you to be re-entered again by another employer.
+There is no automatic re-entry.